(Updated in December/2023)

 How to visit Christ the Redeemer?

-There are only two ways of accessing the Christ the Redeemer base: the Corcovado cog train or the official vans of the Paineiras-Corcovado Consortium.
+There are only two ways of accessing base of the Christ the Redeemer: the Corcovado cog train or the official vans of the Paineiras-Corcovado Consortium.

-If you opt for the Corcovado cog train, firstly you will have to head to Corcovado Station, which is located on Cosme Velho Street.
+If you opt for the Corcovado cog train, you will first have to head to Corcovado Station, which is located on Cosme Velho Street.